 }

-The lifecycle in the example above is as follows:
+The request lifecycle in the example above looks like this:

 Request -> Routing -> PageController -> Inertia::render -> Home.js -> Response

-To explain, a request to the "/" address is first routed to the PageController's home method.
-In this method, the form variable is sent to the Home component and rendered with the Inertia::render method and returned.
+In other words, a request to "/" is routed to the home method on PageController.
+Inside that method, the form data is loaded and passed to the Home component through Inertia::render.

-For example, instead of refreshing the page on each form submit, you can use Inertia Forms with the useForm hook to perform form submit operations.
-This way, you can perform form submissions without page refresh.
-You can powerfully develop the features you need using React and Inertia with Laravel behind it.
+For example, instead of refreshing the page after every form submission, you can use Inertia Forms with the useForm hook.
+That gives you form submissions without full page reloads while still keeping Laravel behind the application.
+React and Inertia handle the interactive frontend, and Laravel remains responsible for the backend logic.

 Conclusion